practicaldsc/practicaldsc.github.io/final-project/datasets/league-of-legends.md

 ---
 layout: page
-title: League of Legends ⌨️
+title: ⌨️ League of Legends
-description: Description of the League of Legends dataset option for the Portfolio Homework.
+description: Description of the League of Legends dataset option for the Final Project.
-nav_exclude: true
+nav_order: 2
+grand_parent: 📊 Final Project
+parent: 👨‍💻 Dataset Options
 ---

-<small> <a href="../#choosing-a-dataset">go back to the Portfolio Homework spec</a> </small>

-# League of Legends ⌨️
+# {{ page.title }}
 {:.no_toc}

 ## Table of Contents